 Pruning also encourages flowering since the plant will then put more energy into flowering than it does growing new branches.
 Lightly prune the new growth rather than the older existing wood near the center of the tree.
 If the plant fails to flower after a spring pruning, don't worry.
 Simply remove less of the new growth when pruning next year.

 The bottle brush gets its name from the shape of its spiked flowers.
 Each bottle brush-shaped bloom is composed of many separate flowers.
 The pollen sits on the end of the long filaments and you'll find the seeds contained inside a small fruit that forms on the stem.
 The bottle brush is unusual because the fruits tend to stay on the tree for one or more years before they release their seeds.
 In nature, the fruits sometimes open and release their seeds during brush fires.

 You can grow new bottle brush plants from seeds or cuttings.
 If you want to grow the bottle brush from seed, collect the closed fruits and put them into a paper bag.
 When the fruits open and the seeds spill out, sow them into well-draining soil in the spring.
 To propagate the plant from cuttings, choose plant stems that are healthy and somewhat mature, but avoid choosing both the oldest and the youngest stems.
-Cut each stem at its base and then place it in a bucket of water.
-The stem will form roots on its own.
+Cut each stem at its base and then place it in a moist rooting medium.
+You may also place stems in a bucket of water where they may form roots on their own.
 When it has, plant the stem in a sunny location with good soil. if desired, you can plant the stem or seeds in a container and transfer your plants to the garden once they've established themselves.